 Recreating the status quo

 Congress adjourned in early March 1865 and would not reconvene until early December.
 After Lincoln’s death in April, vice president Andrew Johnson became US president and had nine months without oversight to “restore” the nation.
 A border state Democrat, Johnson wanted to recreate the antebellum status quo, without slavery.
 Democrats would, he believed, rally to him and retake the country, running it much as they had before the civil war.
-There would be no new voices and, once he restored the Union and gutted the government’s wartime apparatus,
+There would be no new voices and, once he restored the Union and gutted the government’s wartime apparatus, no national taxes.

 Listen: Sarah Churchwell and Adam IP Smith explore the origins of America First and the American Dream